Pratik-9999/Grocery-Store-Management-System/README.md

 # Grocery-Store-Management-System

-This program has been made as a school project using Python and MySQL.
+This program has been made as a collage project using Python and MySQL.

 # General Instructions
 1. The database is to be created manually, tables will be created automatically after first run.